Galib24/DS/README.md

 # DS

-here also added my thises data base analyist with cpde in colab.
+here also added my thises data base analyist with code in colab.